 The result of these activities is the creation of original methods and low-cost tools, placing the Prostheses Centre at the top of the innovation in this field.

-One of the achievements is represented by the Outwalk protocol (Figure 1), which it is worth to describe with particular attention.
+One of the achievements is represented by the Outwalk protocol (see figure on the left), which it is worth to describe with particular attention.

 One of the fundamental aspects for the complete description of the amputees’ movement is the knowledge about the “segment and joint kinematics” which describe how trunk, pelvis, hip, knee and ankle move during walking and their mutual coordination.